-For example, the beneficiary was in Cortland County when his pacemaker began to fail.
-His heart doctor, who installed the pacemaker, is in Syracuse, and wanted the person to get to St. Francis Hospital (Syracuse) as soon as possible.
-Medicare only paid for the miles to the nearest hospital in Cortland, leaving the ambulance provider 33 unreimbursed miles.
+For example, the enrollee was in Cortland County when his pacemaker began to fail.
+His cardiologist, who installed the pacemaker, is in Syracuse, and wanted to see the patient at St. Francis Hospital (Syracuse) as soon as possible.
+Medicare only paid for the miles to the nearest hospital in Cortland, leaving the ambulance provider 33 unreimbursed miles